BuzSaliji/T3A2-A/README.md

 **Burim Saliji - T3A2-A - Full Stack App**
 # CourtConnect

+---

 With the construction of a new tennis court in the vicinity, there is an excellent opportunity to develop a dedicated court hire application.
 This app aims to streamline the process of booking tennis courts, making it more accessible and efficient for both players and court administrators.

----

-**Objective:** To provide a seamless and user-friendly platform for booking tennis courts, enhancing the experience for tennis enthusiasts and simplifying management for court administrators.

 ---